tubs-alg/AlgLab-Summer-24/sheets/04_mip/README.md

 ### Big-M Constraints

 Big-M constraints are widely used in mathematical modeling to handle logical conditions.
-This technique incorporates a large number \(M\) into the model to conditionally enforce constraints based on the status of a binary variable.
+This technique incorporates a large number $M$ into the model to conditionally enforce constraints based on the status of a binary variable.

-Here's how it works: \(M\) should be sufficiently large to render the constraint non-restrictive when the binary variable is 0.
+Here's how it works: $M$ should be sufficiently large to render the constraint non-restrictive when the binary variable is 0.
 However, when the binary variable is 1, the constraint becomes active and influences the solution.

-Selecting an appropriate value for \(M\) is critical; it must be large enough to ensure the constraint's validity but not so large that it causes numerical stability issues or unnecessarily complicates the model's solution process.
-It is best to use the smallest effective value of \(M\) and to minimize the use of Big-M constraints to maintain model efficiency and solvability.
+Selecting an appropriate value for $M$ is critical; it must be large enough to ensure the constraint's validity but not so large that it causes numerical stability issues or unnecessarily complicates the model's solution process.
+It is best to use the smallest effective value of $M$ and to minimize the use of Big-M constraints to maintain model efficiency and solvability.

 Here is an example that illustrates the application of a Big-M constraint in a